TheTrueTrooper/A-ADO-.ASP-WebSite-With-SQL/README.md

 # A-ADO-.ASP-WebSite-With-SQL
-A ADO .ASP WebSite With SQL
+A ADO ASP.Net Forms-WebSite With SQL Demo Site

-A-ADO-ASP.NetForms-WebSite-With-SQL Demo Site

 The site is not hosted and as such must be viewed locally and requires a connection string I can provide.
 It however has been muted for safty.